opsec-infosec/BufferOverflow/README.md

 Simple BoF templatae for oscp.exe.

-Don't forget to update the payload_shell with our own msfvenom generated reverse shell payload
+Don't forget to update the payload_shell with your own msfvenom generated reverse shell payload

 Update the header for each overflow example... ie. OVERFLOW1 ,OVERFLOW2 , etc